Low-cost, highly profitable copper production from our operation in Kazakhstan

 Having raised $60 million at IPO in September 2010, we completed construction of the Kounrad SX-EW copper plant in 2012, on schedule and US$9m below budget.
 The plant began producing copper in late April 2012.

 Since operations on the Eastern Dumps commenced, we have increased our annual production each year and have now produced over 61,000 tonnes of copper cathode.
 Our production has consistently been in the lowest quartile of the global copper cash cost curve.

 tonnes of recoverable copper

 Copper production (tonnes)

 In May 2015, we completed our Kounrad Stage 1 Expansion, on schedule and under budget, which involved increasing the PLS handling facilities, boiler capacity and copper plating capacity.

-Our Stage 2 Expansion project into the Western Dumps is also now materially complete, with first copper production from this area expected in Q2 2017.
+Our Stage 2 Expansion project into the Western Dumps is also now complete, with first copper production delivered from this area in Q2 2017.
 Both expansion projects have been funded internally from cash generated from Kounrad.

 (video has no audio track)